gabrielbazan/lycheepy/README.md

 The thing here is the [gateway](https://github.com/gabrielbazan/lycheepy.processes/blob/master/gateway.py) to this component, which completely abstracts the gateway's clients about the "complexity" behind this.
 You can simply obtain a process instance by specifying its identifier.

-#### Repository
+#### Repository Gateway

-The _Repository_ is a component capable to store geospatial data.
+The _Repository_ is an external System, capable to store geospatial data.
 Some repositories may make this data available to users, and they can do it trough different kinds of interfaces.
 Examples are [GeoServer](http://geoserver.org/), an _FTP_ repository, a _File System_, cloud services, and so on.

-Since the architecture design, we stablished several requirements for the repository to be chosen for this development.
-We said that it should make geospatial data available trough _OWS_ interfaces, and it should also have some kind of configuration interface.
-So, we've chosen _GeoServer_, which implements OWS services such as _WFS_, _WMS_, _WCS_, _CSW_, and so on, and provides a [ReST Configuration API](http://docs.geoserver.org/stable/en/user/rest/).
+The [_Repository Gateway_](/lycheepy/worker/worker/gateways/repository) is the component which encapsulates the interaction with those external repositories, to perform products publication.
+The _Worker_ component makes use of this gateway, so LycheePy can publish products on multiple instances of different kinds of repositories, at the same time.
+You are not limited to a single repository, or to a single repository type.

-We also said that the application shall be able to interact with instances of different kinds of repositories at the same time, and it should be possible to easily add integrations with new kinds of repositories.
-So the [RepositoryGateway](/lycheepy/worker/worker/gateways/repository) defines a [Repository](/lycheepy/worker/worker/gateways/repository/repository.py) interface (in Python, the closest thing to an interface is an abstract class), which defines a single _publish_ method.
-This method is overridden by classes which implement this interface, while they specify the required behaviour to interact with a specific kind of repository.
+You can easily add integrations with new kinds of repositories:
+There is a [Repository](/lycheepy/worker/worker/gateways/repository/repository.py) "interface" (in Python, the closest thing to an interface is an abstract class), which defines a single _publish_ method.
+So, all you got to do is create a class that implements that interface, and implements the "_publish_" method, which is the one to be invoked to perform products publication.
+Yes, it is a _Strategy_ pattern.

 <p align="center">
   <img src="doc/architecture/repositories_strategy.png?raw=true" height="120px">
 </p>

+LycheePy already provides integrations with _GeoServer_ and with _FTP_ servers.
+So yes, there are two strategies:
-For example, the [GeoServerRepository](/lycheepy/worker/worker/gateways/repository/geo_server_repository.py) can publish rasters into a _GeoServer_ instance.
-To do so, it implements the _Repository_ interface, and uses the [gsconfig](https://github.com/boundlessgeo/gsconfig) client to interact with the _GeoServer_ instance.
+ * The [GeoServerRepository](/lycheepy/worker/worker/gateways/repository/geo_server_repository.py) can publish rasters into a _GeoServer_ instance.
+It uses the [gsconfig](https://github.com/boundlessgeo/gsconfig) client to interact with a _GeoServer_ instance through its [ReST Configuration API](http://docs.geoserver.org/stable/en/user/rest/).
+ * The[FtpRepository](/lycheepy/worker/worker/gateways/repository/ftp_repository.py) can publish any output file into any _FTP_ server.

 ## Deployment